 • Pick up is from designated locations in Reykjavík on a drop-down menu at the time of booking.
 Pick up for our group tours is not available from Keflavik airport or outside of the greater capital area.

-• Participants in Snorkeling MUST have read and signed this Snorkeling Medical Statement – click here.
+• Participants MUST have read and signed this Snorkeling Medical Statement before the tour – click here.
 We recommend that you bring the form already printed out and signed, but you can sign the form at the meeting location if not.

 • All day tours can be cancelled up to 24 hours from the departure time with the full price refunded by sending an email to [email protected] All cancellations requested less than 24 hours from the departure time are non refundable.